IndustryFusion/IndustryFusion/setup/README.md

 ### fusionfrontend (npm)
 1. Assure there is a npm run configuration for the fusionfrontend.
-1. Edit "Node Interpreter" and "Package manager" to correct path within your target in the fusionfrontend module.
+1. Edit "Node Interpreter" and "Package manager" to correct path, see example below, within your target folder in the fusionfrontend module.
 Example:
    ![Run Configuration Frontend](images/Intellij_run_configuration_frontend.png)
-1. Copy attachment of LastPass note "Shared-IndustryFusion > Frontend environment.dev.ts" to `fusionfrontend/src/environments/environment.dev.ts`
+1. Copy attachment of LastPass note "Shared-IndustryFusion > Frontend environment.dev.ts" to `fusionfrontend/src/environments/environment.dev.ts`.
+Do not forget to rename it correctly!

+Todo (fkn): Besser nicht die ganze Datei, sondern nur die einzelnen Keys in LastPass ablegen

 ### Install Plugins
 1. Choose menu "File > Settings..."